 For many applications, such as holography, spatial intensity variations in the laser beam are unacceptable.
 Our KT310 spatial filter system is ideal for producing a clean Gaussian beam.

-The input Gaussian beam has spatially varying intensity noise.
-When a beam is focused by an aspheric lens, the input beam is transformed into a central Guassian spot (on the optical axis) and side fringes, which represent the unwanted noise.
-The radial position of the side fringes is proportional to the spatial frequency of the noise.
-By centering a pinhole on the central Gaussian spot, the clean portion of the beam can pass while the fringes are blocked (see figure below):
+The input Gaussian beam has spatially varying intensity "noise".
+When a beam is focused by an aspheric lens, the input beam is transformed into a central Gaussian spot (on the optical axis) and side fringes, which represent the unwanted "noise" (see Figure 2 below).
+The radial position of the side fringes is proportional to the spatial frequency of the "noise".

 Choosing the Correct Optics and Pinhole for Your Spatial Filter System

 The correct optics and pinhole for your application depend on the input wavelength, source beam diameter, and desired exit beam diameter.

 For example, suppose that you are using a 650 nm diode laser source that has a diameter (1/e2) of 1.2 mm and want your beam exiting the spatial filter system to be about 4.4 mm in diameter.
 Based on these parameters, the C560TME-B mounted aspheric lens would be an appropriate choice for the input side of spatial filter system because it is designed for use at 650 nm, and its clear aperture measures 5.1 mm, which is large enough to accommodate the entire diameter of the laser source.